NahumTadesse/SWEPROJECT/tech.md

 # Technology Selection

 ## Introduction
 This document outlines the technology choices for our online shoe store project.
-We have selected Java, SQLite, IntelliJ IDEA, and YouTrack as the technologies to help us build our online sneaker store.
+We have selected Java, SQLite, IntelliJ IDEA, Marvel for the UI and YouTrack as the technologies to help us build our online sneaker store.

 ## Why Java?
 - **Familiarity**: Java was chosen primarily because it's a language that most team members are already proficient in, which allows us to leverage our existing skills effectively.